isabella232/pmp-support-site/docs/developers/020_authentication.md

 ## Token Creation

-To begin making requests to the API, you'll need a non-expired bearer token.
-This is normally handled transparently by the client sdk, but if you'd like to get one manually...
+To make authenticated requests to the API, you need a valid bearer token.
+This is normally handled transparently by the client SDK, but if you'd like to get one manually...

 See `urn:collectiondoc:form:issuetoken` in [the home doc](https://api.pmp.io).

-* DOES NOT use the "publish" endpoint, even though it is a POST request
+* Use the main request endpoint [api.pmp.io](https://api.pmp.ioDo rather than "publish", even though this is a POST request
-* The Content-Type header must be set to `application/x-www-form-encoded`
+* Set the Content-Type header to `application/x-www-form-encoded`
-* `client_id`/`client_secret` should be included as the basic auth
+* Include your `client_id` and `client_secret` for the authorization flow
-* Must send the form parameter `grant_type=client_credentials`
+* Include the form parameter `grant_type=client_credentials`

 ```shell
 curl -u "client_id:client_secret" -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "grant_type=client_credentials" "https://api.pmp.io/auth/access_token"